-Following air-drying and rewetting, most soils exhibit a characteristic rapid increase in CO2 production, before returning to equilibrium respiration rates.
+Following air-drying and rewetting, most soils exhibit a characteristic rapid increase in CO2 production called Birch effect, before returning to equilibrium respiration rates.
 The mechanism or mechanisms driving this pulse of CO2 have been extensively studied over the past several decades (Birch, 1958; Borken & Matzner, 2009; Schimel, 2018).
 The source of the CO2 released in the rewetting pulse has been hypothesized to come from the lysis of microbial cells subjected to osmotic shock (Warren, 2016; Williams & Xia, 2009), disruption of soil aggregates, osmolytes released from microbes emerging from aridity induced dormancy (N. Fierer, Schimel, & Holden, 2003; Noah Fierer & Schimel, 2002), desorption of mineral-associated organic matter, or a combination of these sources (Slessarev et al., 2020).

 Air-drying has been shown to result in the formation of new or stronger mineral-organic associations, increased aggregate stability, decreased microbial biomass, and a higher quantity of water-extractable organic matter.
 Air-drying and rewetting effects appear to be soil-specific, with desorption of mineral-associated carbon upon rewetting observed for smectite-rich or highly charged soils, and differences in the quantity and rate of CO2 release following rewetting varying with soil texture and degree of aggregation (Kaiser et al., 2014).

 During short-term incubations, the majority of CO2 can be assumed to derive from the substrates consumed by the microbial community in situ.
-In longer duration incubations, the lack of new inputs to the system is assumed to lead to shifts in substrate utilization, from easily accessible, shorter-cycling pools to less accessible pools, i.e. protected from decomposition in some manner (Schädel et al., 2020).
+In longer duration incubations, the lack of new inputs to the system is assumed to lead to shifts in substrate utilization, from easily available, shorter-cycling pools to less available or accessible pools, i.e. protected from decomposition in some manner (Schädel et al., 2020).
 If the relative contribution to respiration from soil organic matter pools with different intrinsic cycling rates changes in a short-term incubation following air-drying and rewetting, this should be detectable in 14C-CO2 (Fig. 1b).

-For example, disruption of soil aggregates following drying and rewetting would likely lead to greater availability of soil organic matter formerly protected from decomposition via physical occlusion.
+For example, disruption of soil aggregates following drying and rewetting would likely lead to greater accessability of soil organic matter formerly protected from decomposition via physical occlusion.
 The effect on 14C-CO2 would be to increase the contribution to respiration from this relatively slower soil organic matter pool (Fig. 1b, open squares).
 However, if the rewetting pulse derives mainly from lysed microbial cells or the release of microbial osmolytes little change in 14C-CO2 would be expected.

 The promise of improving soil carbon models by obtaining 14C-CO2 measurements from archived soils is tantalizing, but first the possible effects of air-drying and rewetting, as well as the effect of the duration of storage, must be quantified.
 The direction and magnitude of any change in 14C-CO2 induced by these disturbances should be indicative of the change in substrate, i.e. increased contribution of either faster or more slowly cycling carbon pools (Fig. 1b).